Masterpiece (Madonna song): Recording and composition

-Critical response
+Critical reception

-"Masterpiece" received acclaim from music critics.
+"Masterpiece" received positive reviews from music critics.
 Bradley Stern from MTV wrote that "with its poetic lyrics and gorgeous orchestration, "Masterpiece" is an instant classic addition to Madonna's back catalog of stellar balladry."
 Another review from MTV stated that "the song doesn't follow Madonna's usual style of sexy, energetic and mischievious [sic], rather it shows Madge's wisdom of naked beauty with stripped down vocals, strong penned lyrics and haunting melodies."
 Michael Cragg from The Guardian praised the song as one of the best vocal performances on MDNA.
 Neil McCormick from The Daily Telegraph described the song as "sweet, gentle love song with a Spanish guitar loop, a light beat and flowing melody, filled out by synthetic strings."

 Kyle Anderson of Entertainment Weekly described the song as a throwback to Madonna's mid-1990s style.
 Nick Levine from The National felt that the song would fit neatly onto her 1995 ballads compilation Something to Remember.
 Blogcritics editor Tyrone S. Reid called the song a "slow-burning instant classic," which recalls Madonna's Ray of Light era.
-A writer for Idolator website said that the song's minimal production "remind[s] us very much of Madge's American Life days, allowing us to focus on the lovely lyrics and Madonna's gorgeous vocals.
-All in all, a terrific effort that bodes well for [MDNA]."
 Robert Copsey from Digital Spy felt that the song's production is more "organic" and "it doesn't try to be anything other than a solid pop song."